IntentArchitect/Docs/articles/release-notes/intent-architect-v4.0.md

 #### Designers
 - Tracks dirty changes.
 - Automatically reload packages packages that have changed from external sources (e.g. other open tabs, when they save).
 - Improved error tracking system.
 Errors now only show on the element that has the error and on its owning package.
 By clicking on the red error warning icon, the selection in the model will automatically be set to all elements that have errors.
-This makes it much easier to see who the culprits are when an error is occuring.
+This makes it much easier to see who the culprits are when an error is occurring.
 - Stereotype Definitions can now use the `Filter by Function` option from the `Target Mode` which allows the user to specify a JavaScript function for whether the Stereotype can be applied to an element or not.
 - Several minor bug fixes.